 “I don’t have any bad words for [Louis] van Gaal or Manchester United,” he said.

 “They helped me through my injury and the manager gave me my chance as a footballer at Barcelona and then again at United.”

 Ibra’s arrival in Barca was as part of the most high-profile player swap deal in history, and Inter Milan certainly ‘won’ that transfer.
 Though the big Swede had some magnificent moments in Barca’s colours, he famously fell out with Pep Guardiola and left after a single season.

 He joined United in 2016, winning the Europa League and League Cup in his first season in what was seen as the swan song of his career… until he went back to AC Milan to prove age doesn’t affect him, of course.

 #OnThisDay in 2010, Thierry Henry and Zlatan Ibrahimovic scored their last goals for Barcelona.

 Zlatan’s assist for the first is a beauty, but Yaya Touré’s run to set up the second is even betterpic.twitter.com/y6aq1rGh0G

 — MUNDIAL (@MundialMag) April 24, 2020

-Sanchez might have won La Liga with Barcelona, but his brilliant ‘King of dribbling’ best came with Arsenal who he joined after leaving Barca in 2014.
+Sanchez might have won La Liga with Barcelona, but his brilliant ‘king of dribbling’ best came with Arsenal who he joined after leaving the Camp Nou in 2014.